 Many job seekers feel the same about negotiating an offer as they do about buying a car from a dealer — nervous, anxious and concerned.
 Negotiating compensation conjures images of an “us” (a.k.a. the job seeker) vs. “them” (a.k.a. the company) mentality.

 Unfortunately, a competitive mindset usually proves counterproductive to the entire process.
-In fact, an ultra-competitive mindset can result in an offer being rescinded.
+In fact, an ultra-competitive mindset can result in a job offer being rescinded.

 Key Truths About Successful Job Offer Negotiation